Oghma-Infinium/Apostasy/README.md

 >[!NOTE]
 >The listed specs are the best idea of a baseline that I can provide at the current moment, based on feedback I have gotten from testers and my own experiences.
 In the future this will be updated depending on feedback received.
 Your PC may run the list better or worse due a variety of reasons, I will not provide troubleshooting or support for hardware related issues.

+>[!CAUTION]
+>An SSD is required to the play the list.
+The list will NOT run on Linux.

 | Spec Category | Minimum | Recommended |
 |     :---:    |     :---:     |     :---:     |